Content

 You can use various criteria to determine how successful your video is.
 For example, you can measure the time viewers spend on your ASMR videos and analyze the data.
 Sometimes, however, success is also measured by people’s reactions, because not every success is determined by the number of viewers.

 Two marketing trends were combined in this commercial: ASMR and influencer marketing.
-The clip received a lot of attention online, but it was because people made fun of it and parodied it on the internet.
-Although I get the idea behind this ad, the implementation and performance were very poor.
+The ad clip received a lot of attention online, but it was because people made fun of it and parodied it on the internet.
+Although I get the idea behind whoever created this ad, the implementation and performance were very poor.

 The aim here was obviously to succeed using a marketing trend (ASMR), while severely neglecting the very meat of it: good sound.
 You can see the microphone in the video, but somehow the whole crew didn’t seem to care that it wasn’t held close to the objects that created the sound.